Robert Louis-Dreyfus

-Robert Louis-Dreyfus (14 June 1946 – 4 July 2009) was a French businessman who was chief executive officer (CEO) of Adidas (then, "Adidas Salomon") and Saatchi & Saatchi.
-He was a majority shareholder of the French football team Olympique de Marseille, and during his tenure they re-emerged as a major European football club.
+Robert Louis-Dreyfus (14 June 1946 – 4 July 2009) was a French businessman who was chief executive officer (CEO) of Adidas (then Adidas Salomon) and Saatchi & Saatchi.
+He was a majority shareholder of the French football team Marseille, and during his tenure they re-emerged as a major European club.

 Early life

 Robert Louis-Dreyfus was born in Paris, the son of Jean and Jeanne Madeline (née Depierre) Louis-Dreyfus.
 His father was Jewish and his mother Roman Catholic.
 He was a great-grandson of Léopold Louis-Dreyfus, founder of the Louis-Dreyfus Group, which had begun buying and selling wheat in the Alsace region a century earlier, and rapidly diversified into shipping, oil and other commodities.
-His grandfather was Louis Louis-Dreyfus, who served in the French Parliament during the French Third Republic.
+His grandfather was Louis Louis-Dreyfus, who served in the French Parliament.
 He has two sisters: Marie-Jeanne and Monique.

-Robert Louis-Dreyfus was initially a bad student who failed his Baccalauréat, but he excelled at poker, winning considerable amounts of money from his friends at the Lycée Janson de Sailly in Paris.
+Robert Louis-Dreyfus was initially a student who failed his Baccalauréat, but he excelled at poker, winning considerable amounts of money from his friends at the Lycée Janson de Sailly in Paris.
 In 1967, he spent time at a kibbutz and was involved in the Six-Day War.
 He later secured a place at Harvard Business School with a presentation about his experiences during the war.
 He spent the early years of his working life mentored by Siegmund Warburg, in the family business of the Louis-Dreyfus Group.

 Business career

-In 1982 Louis-Dreyfus joined IMS, the US pharmaceutical research company enjoying spectacular monetary success.
+In 1982, Louis-Dreyfus joined IMS, the US pharmaceutical research company enjoying spectacular monetary success.
 His original US$400,000 grew twentyfold by the time the company was sold in 1988.
-He served as CEO at Saatchi & Saatchi, the United Kingdom-based advertising agency from 1989 to 1993.
-Louis-Dreyfus invested his own money in Saatchi and Saatchi and during his tenure the agency grew considerably.
+He was CEO at Saatchi & Saatchi, the United Kingdom-based advertising agency, from 1989 to 1993.
+Louis-Dreyfus invested his own money in Saatchi & Saatchi, and during his tenure the agency grew considerably.

 He proved equally successful when in 1994 he took the top job at Adidas, the German-based sporting goods maker.
 Louis-Dreyfus added to the brand by streamlining the product line and adding new companies to the group, including the Salomon ski-wear and golf company in 1997.
-He remained CEO of Adidas until 2001, combining this position with chairmanship of Neuf Telecom with whom he served until 2004.
-He also served as a director of Neuf Cegetel.
+He remained CEO of Adidas until 2001, combining this position with chairmanship of Neuf Telecom, with whom he worked until 2004.
+He also was a director of Neuf Cegetel.

-Robert Louis-Dreyfus re-joined the family company, Louis-Dreyfus Group, in May 2000, and restructured this major commodities trading and merchandising firm.
+Louis-Dreyfus re-joined the family company, Louis-Dreyfus Group, in May 2000, and restructured this major commodities trading and merchandising firm.

 In 2005, he decided to relaunch the Le Coq Sportif sports company through a Swiss investment company, Airesis.